|

 Standard 1

-Explain how self-concept and self-esteem are built and preserved and how it relates to the perception of individual strengths and weaknesses.
+Explain how self-concept and self-esteem are built and preserved and how this relates to the perception of individual strengths and weaknesses.

 Standard 2